ClementNerma/Rave/docs/books/hybrid.md

 This works perfectly fine.
 We simply added a `clone!` instruction, and our problem is solved because we explicitly tell we want to make a brand _new_ list with the same values than the first one.

 But cloning is not magic.
 We can't simply clone data like this.
 Imagine a class contains an `unique_id` attribute that aims to be a unique number.
 Cloning it like that would throw this rule away.
-This is why, by default, instances can't be cloned until they implement the `@clone` overload.
+This is why, by default, instances can't be cloned until they implement the `%clone` overload.
 Let's consider this class:

 ```sn
 class Product {